Ahwar/ai8x-training/documentation/UnknownClassReport.md

 # Report showing results of training experiments with Unknow class.
 This file will show you the model training graphs, `accuracy`, `precision`, `recall`, and `f1-score` tables.
-First, I will show you stats about different approaches and experiment and then describe which Experiment I think is the best and why we chose that strategy.

 **Dataset and Unknow Class:**
 The dataset `KWS` we have is getting audios from two different sources and can create two datasets with the `twenty classes(KWS 20)` and `thirty-five classes KWS 35` datasets.
 We are using the `KWS 20` dataset with `20` classes of labels `[up, down, left, right, stop, go, yes, no, on, off, one, two, three, four, five, six, seven, eight, nine, zero],` and a class with `unknown` label.
-Any audio labeled not in the abovementioned labels will move to the `unknown` class.
+Any audio labeled not in the above mentioned labels will move to the `unknown` class.

 According to docs in the `datasets/kws20.py` file,

 > The dataset originally includes `30 keywords`.
 A dataset is formed with 7 or 21 classes which includes 6 or 20 of the original keywords and the rest of the dataset is used to form the last class, i.e class of the `unknowns`.
 To further improve the detection of `unknown words`, the `librispeech` dataset is also downloaded and converted to 1 second segments to be used as unknowns as well.

-In summary, all the audios that are not labeled are moved to the unknown class, and I think that is why the unknown category is affecting the overall accuracy; if we ignore the unknown class while calculating accuracy in `experiment 1`, the accuracy is `98%`, and when with `unknown` it becomes `93%`.
+In summary, all the audios that are not labeled are moved to the unknown class.

-Unknown class is giving different `accuracies` and affecting the overall `model accuracy.` So, I ran three experiments to change how much weight the unknown class should be given. as shown in the following code taken from the dataset builder code, and they gave weightage to the unknown class.

 ```python
 dataset = [